-The appointment and dismissal of management board members is regulated in Sec.
+The appointment and dismissal of executive board members is regulated in Sec.
 84 AktG.
 Furthermore, Article 7 Nos.
-1 and 2 of the articles of incorporation and bylaws states that the supervisory board appoints the management board members and determines the number of management board members.
-Pursuant to Article 7

-No. 1 of the articles of incorporation and bylaws, the management board comprises at least two persons.
+1 and 2 of the articles of incorporation and bylaws states that the supervisory board appoints the executive board members and determines the number of executive board members.
+Pursuant to Article 7 No. 1 of the articles of incorporation and bylaws, the executive board comprises at least two persons.